Libya's largest oilfield resumes production

 1st stages begin of pumping general stock in from field's main pumping station to Ras Lanuf oil port

-Libya's El-Sharara oilfield, the country's largest, resumed production on Sunday, the National Oil Corporation (NOC) said.
+Libya's El-Sharara oilfield, the country's largest, resumed production on Monday, the oilfield's administration said.

 The administration said in a statement carried by Libyan Al-Ahrar TV that "the first stages of pumping the general stock in from the field's main pumping station to the Ras Lanuf oil port" had begun.